marcmarinam/obsidian-fmp/Promo Doc.md

 - Freemium system.

 You help others to deliver more value by sharing your expertise in certain technologies/processes.
-- Sharing backend & payment
+- Sharing backend & payment expertise with less experienced teammates.

 You are a trusted influencer within your team and regularly use this position to positively impact the team.